teiram/calypso-ports/ts2068/readme.md

 # Changelog

+- 0.3.
+Enable PageUp and PageDown to start/stop internal TZX player
 - 0.2.
 Fixed DivMMC support (You need a Spectrum 48K ROM to use DivMMC)
 - 0.1.
 Initial release